 455-15.11.5 Time of Excavation: Any unclassified excavation work lasting more than 36 hours (measured from the beginning of excavation for all methods except the Permanent Casing Method, which begins at the time excavation begins below the casing) before placement of the concrete requires overreaming the sidewalls to the depth of softening or removing excessive slurry cake buildup.
 Ensure that the minimum depth of overreaming the shaft sidewall is 1/2 inches and the maximum depth is 3 inches.
-Provide any overreaming required at no expense to the Department when exceeding the 36 hour limit unless the time limit is exceeded solely to accomplish excavating deeper than the elevation shown in the Plans as ordered by the Engineer.
+Provide any overreaming required at no expense to the Department when exceeding the 36 hour limit. unless the time limit is exceeded solely to accomplish excavating deeper than the elevation shown in the Plans as ordered by the solely the solely to accomplish excavating deeper than the elevation shown in the Plans as ordered by the

+Engineer.
 The Department will pay the Contractor for authorized overreaming resulting from softening or excessive filtercake buildup which is indicated by test methods employed by the Engineer during the initial 36 hour time period.
-The Department will pay the Contractor for authorized overreaming when excavating deeper than the elevation shown in the Plans as ordered by the Engineer during the initial 36 hour time period.
 The Department will pay the Contractor for authorized overreaming when excavating deeper than the elevation shown in the Plans as ordered by the Engineer exceeds the 36 hour time limit.